simplesamlphp/simplesamlphp.github.io/modules/index.md

 Please note that if you don't have console access to your web server, you will need to deploy the module somewhere else and then copy the files to your server.

-#### <a name="aselect" href="#aselect">A-Select</a>

-This module allows you to use A-Select (or any service that understands the A-Select 1.5 protocol) to authenticate users in SimpleSAMLphp.

-See the [website](https://non-gnu.uvt.nl/simplesamlphp-aselect/) for more information on how to download and install it.

 #### <a name="attrauth" href="#attrauth">Attribute Authority</a>

 This module provides back-end SAML Attribute Authority functionality.